LorentMaxime/TheLearningResources-App/README.md

 ## What is the purpose of it ?
 In fact, this a dummy simple Vue3 app I made to train myself on Vue3 specifics options.
 I wanted an app with two tabs, a form to add new resources, a button to delete a resource, a header.
 No DB, just cached in browser memory.
-To put it in a nutshell, I wanted to put into practice some of Vue options : the "Provide / Inject" option + the manipulation of "slot" + of course what Vue is all about: breaking code into components.
+To put it in a nutshell, I wanted to put into practice some of Vue options : the "Provide / Inject" option + the use of pattern and approach of reusable component with "slot" + of course what Vue is all about: breaking code into components.
 The way I made the app sticks to this goal.